-Centering those most vulnerable on the margins.
+Centering those most vulnerable and on the margins

 x10